timothyabbott/mosh_react/Notes.md

 ## 7. Creating a React component
 We created message.tsx.
 This is like jsx but for typescript.
 There is just a convention to follow here, no rules.

-There are two main ways to create a componenet; class based and fuction based.
+There are two main ways to create a component; class based and function based.
 Function based is more popular these days.

 ## 8. How React Works.
 React creates a virtual DOM based upon the component tree.
 A actual DOM is created by a library called REACTDOM.
 When the state or data of a component is updated the virtual DOM is updated.
 React compares the virtual DOM with the actual DOM and updates any elements requiring updates.